-The current Covid-19 situation means I have problems taking contracts where I need to travel outside of Sweden or Denmark.
+The current pandemic means I have problems taking contracts where I need to travel outside of Sweden or Denmark.
 I can however take on remote contracts, and most of the work I do can be made remotely, so please get in touch if you need help with Qlik Sense mashups, extensions or integration.
 Stuff I can help you with:

 development of mashups and extensions